fac-members/fac-slides/src/slides/precourse-1/index.md

 ---

-If you're extroverted, loud, or opinionated, that's okay.
+If you're extroverted or loud that's okay.

-But be aware of how that might affect others.
+If you're introverted or quiet that's okay too.

+We want everyone to have a voice in our discussions.

+---

+The onus should not (only) be on quiet people to make themselves heard.

-There's limited time and space, especially on Zoom.
+There's limited time and space in groups, especially on Zoom.

 Don't use more than your fair share.

 ---

-### Recognise your privileges.
+Please read our Code of Conduct (again).

+foundersandcoders.com/code-of-conduct/

+Remember this is _the bare minimum_.

+It mostly defines unacceptable behaviour, and it's a low bar!

 ---

-[INSERT PRIVILEGE STUFF]
+> Prioritise marginalised people’s safety over privileged people’s comfort
+> —paraphrased from afrotechfest.co.uk/coc

 ---

 ## Week 1 intro

----